| What

 instrument of transfer of land require the seal

 of the company.
+POWER TO OWN

-A company may own
+PROPERTY A company may own

 property distinct from the property of its